CynepHy6/ap/README.md

     -u, unpacking mode

-for view all flags please use "ap -h"
+Without flags will start gui.
+For view all flags please use "ap -h"

 ## build